tactcomplabs/sst-tutorials/Tutorials/Containers.md

 ```

 The final section contains a help message describing the contents of the
-repsective container.
+respective container.
 An example is as follows:

 ```
 %help